davidb2/davidb2.github.io-old/_reviews/books.md

       <td>
-        an overview of what we know about the neocortex, specifically detailing the evidence for the paradigm of reference frames. second part of the book gives a high level account of
+        an overview of what we know about the neocortex, specifically detailing the evidence for the paradigm of reference frames.
+        the second part of the book gives a high-level account of
         <a href="https://en.wikipedia.org/wiki/Hierarchical_temporal_memory">
-          hieracrchical temporal memory
+          hierarchical temporal memory
         </a>.
         the third part of the book speculates about the future of intelligence.
         ---